 Flesch Reading Ease score: Rates text on a 100-point scale; the higher the score, the easier it is to understand the document.
 Most standard documents aim for a score of approximately 60 to 70.

 Flesch-Kincaid Grade Level score: Rates text on a U.S. grade-school level.
 For example, a score of 8.0 means that an eighth grader can understand the document.
 Most standard documents aim for a score of approximately 7.0 to 8.0.

 |BPI (short form)||83.5||5.1|

-The simplicity of the tools facilitates cross-cultural studies of pain and other patient-reported cancer-related symptoms.
-Validation studies have not been conducted using our assessment tools in the pediatric population, aged 18 years and younger.
+The simplicity of our questionnaires facilitates cross-cultural studies of pain and other patient-reported cancer-related symptoms.
+Other than for the MDASI, validation studies have not been conducted using our assessment questionnaires in the pediatric population, aged 18 years and younger.